 This partitioning of an existing system into environment assumptions and new software with each sprint is akin to developing in iterations and increments as often happens when working with legacy systems.
 Our industrial experience shows that this situation is increasingly prevalent; indeed, the Scrum method in general is becoming increasingly popular with companies wishing to adopt an 'agile' approach.
-Thus, following our initial experiences of applying our technique to agile projects we are encouraged to apply the technique to legacy systems as well as to new developments.
+Thus following our initial experiences of applying our technique to agile projects we are encouraged to apply the technique to legacy systems as well as to new developments.

 As mentioned earlier, our approach assumes that the requirements can be expressed in such a way that all leaf goals are independent.
 It also assumes that the requirements can be represented in a hierarchical decomposition.
-This assumption is somewhat restrictive and it potentially inhibits the treatment of some cross-cutting requirements such as performance and security [15-17].
-In order to address such concerns and provide a generalised solution, we are investigating the use of problem frames [18, 19] to structure and encapsulate subsystems and so provide interfaces that facilitate a formal decomposition and re-composition of subsystems.
+This assumption is somewhat restrictive and it potentially inhibits the treatment of some cross-cutting requirements such as performance and security [1, 16, 18].
+In order to address such concerns and provide a generalized solution we are investigating the use of problem frames [9, 11] to structure and encapsulate subsystems and so provide interfaces that facilitate a formal decomposition and re-composition of subsystems.

-The use of commercial off-the-shelf (COTS) components would clearly impact the project costings.
-In this case, the metrics could be used to aid decision-making when comparing different system's architectures.
+The use of COTS components would clearly impact the project costings.
+In this case the metrics could be used to aid decision making when comparing different system's architectures.
 We intend to validate our technique through a number of case studies.
-Clearly the technique may be most applicable to particular application domains that are amenable to subjective analysis,
+Clearly the technique may be most applicable to particular application domains that are amenable to subjective analysis, and our future work will investigate the applicability of the technique and the composition of subsystems with nonfunctional requirements further.